 Pulse surveys can be used to measure anything that matters to employees and the business.
 Some of the most common uses include:

 - helping maintain an early warning system for important business metrics (e.g. a safety pulse or customer service pulse)

 - measuring the effectiveness of action plans, particularly those implemented following a traditional engagement survey

 - helping you to understand the relationships between different types of employee feedback, as well as other important business outcomes that are tracked frequently, such as voice of the customer (VoC), performance, and turnover.

 What can a pulse survey measure?

-The short answer is ‘anything’!
-Pulse is a feedback method and is not content-specific.
-What you ask should be tailored to your organisation’s priorities, goals and what you need to track.
+The short answer is anything!
+Pulse surveys are a feedback method that is not content-specific.
+What you ask should be tailored to your organisation’s priorities, goals, and what you need to track.

-With that said, we do see synergies in the types of content organisations choose to measure on their employee pulse surveys.
+With that said, we do see synergies in the types of content organizations choose to measure with their employee pulse surveys.